CDCgov/tostadas/docs/user-guide/general_NCBI_submission_guide.md

 ## General

-TOSTADAS lets users submit samples to various NCBI databases with ease.
+TOSTADAS enables users to submit samples to various NCBI databases efficiently.
 For many of the databases, the pipeline leverages FTP communication to submit samples in an automated manner.
 TOSTADAS creates many custom log files locally for the submission process and returns valuable information / documents created at the NCBI endpoint as well.
-Through frequent conversations with personnel from NCBI, TOSTADAS will be continuously updated with any improvements to existing submission mechanisms and/or the implementation of completely new ones from NCBI, in order to provide the best experience for our users.
+Through frequent conversations with personnel from NCBI, TOSTADAS will be continuously updated with any improvements to existing submission mechanisms and/or the implementation of completely new ones from NCBI, in order to provide optimal functionality for all users.

 ### What is NCBI?